bbauska/UofM-Intro-HTML5/README.md

 </p>

-Another issue is cognitive disabilities and when we talk about cognitive disabilities, there&apos;'s a very wide range of issues we might be talking about.
-There&apos;'s learning disabilities, distractibility, dyslexia.
+Another issue is cognitive disabilities and when we talk about cognitive disabilities, there&apos;s a very wide range of issues we might be talking about.
+There&apos;s learning disabilities, distractibility, dyslexia.
 Even the ability to remember or focus on large amounts of information.

 Some of the things I was laughing at when I looked at this slide just now is that this slide, perhaps, has too much text on it for people to be able to focus on what they're looking at.
-We&apos;'re saying that there are 16 million adults with ADD or ADHD.
+We&apos;re saying that there are 16 million adults with ADD or ADHD.

 Another overlooked population is that there are a large number of